claude-agent-cr v0.3.0

 Structured Outputs ✅ Working JSON schema validation

-Session Management ✅ Working Resume, fork, continue
+Session Management ✅ Working Resume, fork, continue, resume_session_at

 File Checkpointing ✅ Working Track and rewind file changes